Prakasshh/ecommerce-store-sales-data/README.md

 4. The **Adult Women** group contributes the most in terms of sales, at **34.94%**.
 5. **Amazon (36%)** and **Myntra (23%)** are the top-performing sales channels in 2022.

----

-## 📁 File Information

-- **File Name:** `store-sales-analysis-2022.xlsx`
-- **Tool Used:** Microsoft Excel
-- **Data Type:** Cleaned & Transformed E-commerce Transactional Data
-- **Prepared By:** @Prakasshh

----

-## 📌 Ideal For:

-- Business Managers
-- Sales Analysts
-- Excel Learners
-- Dashboard Designers
-- Non-technical stakeholders wanting instant insights

----

-> 💡 If you like this project, don't forget to ⭐ the repo and follow for more!